DETAILED ACTION

 Step 2A Prong 1 – whether the claim recites a judicial exception.
 See MPEP 2106.04, subsection II.

-Regarding claim 1 is directed to a system for optimized training of a neural network model for data extraction, the system comprising the limitations of: generate …the entity text; generate N-grams by analyzing … in a predefined order; compare the generated N-grams … a field name; tokenize each word … assigning a token marker.
+Regarding claim 1 is directed to a system for optimized training of a neural network model for data extraction, the system comprising the limitations of: extract words from a structured or semi-structured input document for generating a pre-determined format type of the input document, wherein the extracted word include an entity text and neighboring words associated with the entity text; generate N-grams by analyzing … in a predefined order; label the N-grams with a field name by comparing the generated N-grams with the coordinates corresponding to the words; tokenize each word in the labelled N-gram assigning a token marker.
 These limitations are directed towards the abstract idea which is performed manually by a human being and/or by paper and pen.
 These limitations are directed towards the abstract idea of a mathematical relationship, specially organizing information and manipulation information through mathematical correlations.

 Independent claim 19 is a method claim reciting similar limitations of claim 1 and is directed towards the abstract idea for similar reasons.